ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.77.49 (22nd August 2022) =
+* Fixed: There is a compatibility issue with the latest version of the All in One SEO Plugin. #5306

 = 1.0.77.48 (11th August 2022) =
 * Improvements: Added Super Related Posts plugin compatibility #5298